 This year I’ll be celebrating my third Mother’s Day.
 I must admit that I was incredibly disappointed on my first Mother’s Day.
 My son was only a few weeks old, so I was still recovering from giving birth, but we didn’t really do anything special to celebrate.

 Instead, my in-laws came over to visit after they went out for brunch.
 So not only did I not leave the house, or get to enjoy a nice meal or breakfast in bed, I had to semi-entertain other people on my first Mother’s Day.

 As far my first Mother’s Day gift, my husband purchased an 80-minute massage for me to enjoy at a later date, so I had to cut him a bit of slack for a not-so-great day.

 After all, he knew I needed some relaxation after carrying and then pushing out our bundle of joy.

-While a massage is always a nice gift for this mama on Mother’s Day, there are plenty of things I DON’T want to receive this May 13.
+While a massage is always a nice gift for this mama on Mother’s Day, there are plenty of things I’d rather not receive on May 12.

-One year after having my son, I’m still trying to shed the baby weight.
+It’s especially true when you’re trying to shed that baby weight.
 And while I love candy, it’s not helpful to have it in the house.

-Yes, I know I told you I don’t want candy because I haven’t lost the baby weight, but I don’t appreciate what you’re getting at here.
+Yes, I know I just told you I don’t want candy – but I don’t appreciate what you’re getting at here.
 You push a kid out and see how long it takes you to bounce back.
 And no, this isn’t how I want to spend “me time” but nice try.

 I’m notorious for killing plants.
-And I already have to keep one thing alive now, so I don’t need another.
+And I already have to keep one thing alive, so I don’t need another.